 20.A.2.f.iv.
-Investigation Reports of violation of this rule, including retaliation for making a complaint pursuant to this rule, shall be referred to the Human Resources Division of the State Court Administrator's Office for investigation.
+Investigation Reports of violation of the personnel rules, including retaliation for making a complaint pursuant to the personnel rules, may be referred to the Court Executive, the Chief Probation Officer, the Division Director, the Chief Judge of the District, and/or the Human Resources Director, or any Human Resources Analyst of the State Court Administrator's Office for investigation.
 Any party involved in a complaint may submit any documentation they believe to be relevant to the matter at issue to the investigating authority.